talagayev/OpenMMDL/docs/analysis_output.rst

    * - Name
      - Description
+   * - acceptor_interactions.png*
+     - File displaying the barcodes for all hydrogen bond acceptor interactions.
+   * - donor_interactions.png*
+     - File displaying the barcodes for all hydrogen bond donor interactions.
+   * - halogen_interactions.png*
+     - File displaying the barcodes for all halogen interactions.
+   * - hydrophobic_interactions.png*
+     - File displaying the barcodes for all hydrophobic interactions.
+   * - metal_interactions.png*
+     - File displaying the barcodes for all metal interactions.
+   * - saltbridge_interactions.png*
+     - File displaying the barcodes for all saltbridge interactions.
+   * - pication_interactions.png*
+     - File displaying the barcodes for all pication interactions.
-   * - Protein_name.pdb*
+   * - pistacking_interactions.png*
-     - Protein PDB File that served as the input for the MD Simulation.
+     - File displaying the barcodes for all pistacking interactions.
-   * - ligand_name.sdf*
+   * - waterbridge_interactions.png*
-     - Ligand SDF File that served as the input for the MD Simulation.
+     - File displaying the barcodes for all waterbridge interactions.

-Checkpoints
+Binding_Modes_Markov_States
 ------------------------------

-**Checkpoints**: A folder that contains checkpoints, which can be used to restart the MD Simulation.
+**Binding_Modes_Markov_States**: A folder that contains the figures of the Markov state figures and 2D depiction figure of the  top 10 occuring binding modes.

 .. list-table::